 Why Go?
 Because you probably can’t name a whiskey that they don’t stock.

 Canon isn’t the largest, swankiest, or most over-the-top cocktail bar on this list, and it isn’t trying to be.
 This purist mainstay of the Seattle cocktail scene does a few things better than almost any other bar in the country.
 First, they take their cocktails very seriously, and their 94-page spirit menu with more than 4,000 labels is a testament to that.
 Second, they claim the most extensive American whiskey selection on the continent, and we’re inclined to believe them.
 Lastly, it’s impossible not to love the vibe.
-It’s upscale, but not snooty; the decor is dark and industrial like a good dive bar should be, and every piece of wood throughout has been hand stained with Angostura bitters because why the hell not?
+It’s upscale, but not snooty; the decor is dark and industrial like a good dive bar should be, and every piece of wood throughout has been hand stained with

 Why Go?
 Because nine — nine! — full pages of their spirits menu are dedicated entirely to rare whiskeys.